Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: Introduction

-The rest of the paper is structured as follows.
-In Section \ref{sec:encode}, we formulate the problem and discuss some background results.
-In Section 3, we analyse the quantizer resolution using IF-TEM sampling.
-In Section \ref{sec:sim}, we evaluate the performance of the proposed methods.
+The paper is structured as follows: In Section \ref{sec:encode}, we formulate the problem and provide relevant background information.
+In Section \ref{sec:REC}, we analyze the quantization strategies for BL signals using classical and IF-TEM sampling techniques.
+In Section \ref{sec:reconstruction_error}, we present the derivation of recovery error bounds for BL signals resulting from quantization of IF-TEM time instance differences and compare it with classical sampler recovery error resulting from amplitude quantization.
+Additionally, we derive conditions under which the IF-TEM MSE upper bound is lower than the MSE of a classical sampler.
+Section \ref{sec:FRI} is devoted to the analysis of quantization strategies for classical and IF-TEM sampling schemes with FRI signals.
 Finally, we conclude the paper in Section \ref{sec:conc}.